Meet Owners Harry & Karen Carpenter, and Succession Owners Tyler & Carrie Andrews

 Jason Johnson (Moose)

-Jason has worked at the factory since 2006 and he is the newest guy on the factory floor, except for when Tyler is out there helping out.
+Jason has worked at the factory since 2006 and he is the newest guy on the factory floor.
 That being said, more than a decade is not very new, and Jason is an expert boat builder.
 He lays up the rudders, centerboard trunks and hulls.
 Among other things, he also works in the repair shop.
-Outside of the work he is a gun connoisseur, father to his daughter Sylvia and involved in the Christian mission field.
+Outside of work he is a gun connoisseur, father to his daughter Sylvia and involved in the Christian mission field.
 Tyler and Carrie have actually gone on mission trips to Nicaragua with Jason.
 He goes every year to help implement infrastructure for the town of Kisalaya.
 Seeds and Love Together is the name of the organization and they have done great things to help the town with starvation and clean drinking water.
 Check them out here, SALT.

 Richard has been a member of our team since 1989.
 He and Moose work together quite a bit, as they are involved in all of the layers of fiberglass that go into the boat.
 Ricky also builds the centerboards and lifts all of that 80 pounds of lead into every one.
 He then presses them together with a ton of pressure, when he puts them into a hydraulic press.
 Furthermore, Richard heads up a great deal of repairs, and he has thus become a very skilled artist.
 Fiberglass and gel coat are his medium.
 Aside from that, he enjoys competitive archery and deer hunting on the weekends.